Parking and Vehicle Policies

 - Appeals of Parking Fines: Parking tickets can be appealed by obtaining an appeal form online here or the Information booth located in Maytag Student Center.
 Appealsmust be returned to the Student Development Office, second floor of Maytag Center.
 All appeals will be reviewed and each appellant notified of the outcome.

-- There is a free voluntary program of bicycle registration for the purpose of discouraging theft or borrowing, and for assistance in identification when necessary.
-Registration can be done at the same time at the same time as the annual vehicle registration.
+- There is a free voluntary program of bicycle registration for the purpose of discouraging theft or borrowing available at the Pella Police station.

 - Bicycles are to be locked to approved bicycle racks only.
 Bicycles locked to light poles, trees or any other non-approved objects will be removed at the owner’s expense (e.g. cutting off locks & chains).